California man accused of dumping body parts now charged with killing wife, in-laws

 “Maybe there was something brewing under the surface that we didn’t know about,” Benami said.
 “It’s sad.
 It’s scary, and it kind of makes you feel helpless, I guess.”

-Robert Chacon, a retired special agent with the Federal Bureau of Investigation, said that detectives with the Los Angeles Police Department are going through the house with a fine-tooth comb, looking at blood and other forensics, as well as the family’s digital footprint and social media platforms.
+Robert Chacon, a retired FBI special agent, said detectives with the Los Angeles Police Department are going through the house with a fine-tooth comb, looking at blood and other forensics, as well as the family’s digital footprint and social media platforms.

 “The challenge is how do you find out what he did if he’s not talking?
 You have to find out through all of these other investigative avenues,” Chacon said.
 “You’re basically piecing a timeline together, and you’re piecing circumstantial evidence together to build a picture.”

-Investigators also released photos of two white SUV’s, which they believe are connected to the family.
+Investigators also released photos of two white SUVs, which they think are connected to the family.

-Haskell is the son of Samuel Haskell III, a once high-profile Hollywood agent.

 If convicted on all three counts of murder, Haskell faces a maximum sentence of life in prison without parole.